Taney County, Missouri

 Taney County is a county in the southwestern portion of the U.S. state of Missouri.
 As of the 2020 census, the population was 56,066.
 Its county seat is Forsyth.
-It is included in the Branson Micropolitan Statistical Area.
+It is coterminus with the Branson micropolitan area.
+For the 2000 and 2010 censuses, the Branson micropolitan area was defined to also include Stone County, but the county was removed in the OMB statistical definitions released in 2023.

 Taney County was officially organized on January 4, 1837, and named in honor of Roger Brooke Taney, the fifth Chief Justice of the U.S. Supreme Court, best known for delivering the infamous majority opinion in Dred Scott v.
 Sandford.
 However, unlike Roger B. Taney, who pronounced his name /ˈtɔːni/, the "Taney" in Taney County is generally pronounced /ˈteɪni/.

 The county includes the popular tourist destinations Branson and Table Rock, Taneycomo and Bull Shoals lakes.

 History

 The first Taney County Courthouse was built on the mouth of Bull Creek at the confluence of the White River by early pioneers in 1837.
 Its use as a courthouse ended after Forsyth became the county seat; it was destroyed in a tornado in 1963.

 The county's second courthouse, in Forsyth, was destroyed in a Civil War battle on July 22, 1861.
 The rebuilt courthouse was destroyed by fire on December 19, 1885.
 A third courthouse was removed in 1952 to permit the building of Bull Shoals Lake.
 The fourth, and present, courthouse was occupied on August 1, 1952.
 An addition was completed in 1991 after two years of construction.